amirhosseinalikhah/Test/TrustNote Technical Whitepaper.md

 <h1><a id="DATA-STRUCTURES"></a>3.
 DATA STRUCTURES</h1>

 <h2><a id="UNIT"></a>3.1.
 Unit</h2>
-<p>When a Node initiates a transaction or sends a message, it creates a new data block called a "Unit" and broadcasts the Unit to its peers.
+<p>When a Node initiates a transaction or sends a message, it creates a new data block called a "<b>Unit</b>" and broadcasts the Unit to its peers.
 A Unit may contain multiple messages of various types, each Unit contains the following information:</p>
 <ul>
   <li>Header: The hash value of the previous Unit (parent).</li>
 <li>Messages: A Unit contains one or more messages, there are various types of message, and each message type has its own unique data structure.</li>